TsoliasPN/sbstck-dl/README.md

 The UI server binds to `127.0.0.1` only.
 It includes a step-by-step wizard with Basic and Advanced presets that map directly to CLI flags, plus inline tips and recommended defaults.
 Inputs are validated for URL, proxy, and date formats with actionable error messages.
+Use the Test connection step to fetch `sitemap.xml` and verify a private post URL with your cookie.

 ```bash
 Usage: